fiorinin/Hasher/README.md

 ###### My balance is different from the pool value, why?
 The balance displayed is **shared across all selected pools**.
 If you are using a single pool and the value is different, there is likely a network error (check for the warning symbol in the balance box) and Hasher could not update this value.
 The pool website will always display the correct value.

+###### How is the profit estimated?
+For each algorithm-miner pair you have benchmarked, Hasher will search eligible pools among those you have selected.
+It will compare their potential profit by using their API, and using the `actual_last24h` field.
+This has proven to be the most reliable estimate, but I do plan to allow users to switch it to `current_estimate` or `estimate_last24h`.
+Then, it will select the algorithm-miner pair that would yield the maximum profit given the pool estimates.

+###### How is the hashrate calculated?
+The hashrate is always the one provided by the miner.
+In `Performance` section, it is the average hashrate for the benchmark period (see above).
+When you mine, it is the average of the last 5 values reported by the miner.

+###### How frequently does Hasher check profit?
+By default, every 10mins, but I am planning to add a setting for this so you can pick any value within an interval.

+###### What about donations?
+By default, 1% of your mining is donated to support Hasher.
+This represents 14mins of a full day of mining.
+Donation occurs every 10 hours of mining, so you can benchmark, test the app and play around freely.
+You can increase it (~wow much love~), or set it to 0.
+You can also directly donate at this address: 14t4EkREaQfsbwngtLS7KJx7d1ADiWuB9c.
+Donations really help this project, so thank you!

 ###### Where are Hasher's files stored?
 Apart from the executable you download, Hasher uses the following path to download miners, store your settings, caches, etc.: ```C:\Users\<USER>\AppData\Roaming\Hasher```.
 Feel free to have a look and delete it if you plan not to use Hasher anymore.
 Note that removing this folder will delete all your settings and you will have to go through the introduction again and benchmark your hardware if you want to use Hasher again.